ClearBlade/native-libraries/fetch.md

 Response.json()

 /**
- * Returns a data stream to the response.
+ * Returns a data stream from the response.
  * @returns {ReadableStream}
  */
 Response.stream()